FOCUS-Venezuela's oil partners head for the exit, forgoing unpaid debt | Headlines

 Venezuela is allowing partners in state oil company PDVSA's joint ventures to leave - by selling their shares to others or returning them - so long as they forgo payment for past debts and unpaid dividends, four people close to the matter said.

-GPB Global Resources, a minority stakeholder in the Petrozamora joint venture, in September lost access to its fields with no official explanation given by PDVSA, sources and workers said.
-"They left without paying us completely," said a worker from Petrozamora who asked not to be identified, referring to GPB.
+"There is a very substantial debt owed by the Petrozamora joint venture to a subsidiary of GPB Global Resources," the company said in a statement, adding that it intends to pursue "all available avenues of recourse" against PDVSA, Venezuela or any third party that may acquire the shares or assets.
+A worker from Petrozamora who asked not to be identified said staff has not been paid completely.
 "Days ago, an official passed by and said the company had not respected its contract with PDVSA."

 "We are risking our lives to get an oil barrel out by working in unsafe conditions, without proper equipment or medical assistance.
 It's a high price," Delgado said.
 Between 2019 and 2021, PDVSA delivered oil cargoes to partners to reduce outstanding debt.